hellerve/ptolemy/done.md

 prints of some of his works in there, however, which makes it all worth it again.

+* *Pedagogical Sketchbook* by **Paul Klee** (1921)

+For me this was an entertaining read, but ultimately without consequences.
+It’s nice to see a bit of the inner workings of the artistic mind of Paul Klee, but in the end the processes and ideas are too hermetic for me to grasp.

 ## Management

 ### Papers